Trouble (comics): Critical reaction

 Trouble received generally negative reviews from critics, and underperformed commercially.
 Though the first issue of Trouble sold well enough for the Frank Cho variant cover to print under the title Trouble #1: The Second Chances Edition, the strategy to use the collected edition of the series to expand into the bookstore market never materialized as Trouble would not be published as a trade paperback until 2011.
 Among the comics enthusiast press, the series frequently places on lists of the worst or most controversial Spider-Man storylines.

 Reviewing Trouble for The Comics Journal, Dirk Deppey unfavorably contrasted Trouble to other comics that had gained popularity among female readers such as Love Hina and Chobits, writing that these titles possess "an underlying personality behind the storytelling" because "their authors have an owner's stake in the property and know that they're in it for the long haul," whereas Trouble "reads like its job is to produce a hit comic which leads to bigger paychecks on better projects."

-Several critics offered praise for the attempt made by Trouble to diversify Marvel's editorial output and expand the company beyond traditional comic book stores.
+Several critics offered praise for Trouble's attempt to diversify Marvel's editorial output and expand the company beyond traditional comic book stores.
 Comics critic Ora C. McWilliams considers Trouble as an "interesting derivation" that demonstrates the extent to which Marvel was willing to potentially change the origin of one of its most prominent characters.
 They consider the series as an "interesting thought experiment" of a Spider-Man as a comic told from the perspective of Aunt May, a largely underdeveloped secondary character defined almost exclusively by her relationship with Peter Parker.

 Legacy

 Troubles revelation that Aunt May is not Peter Parker's aunt but his biological mother was never acknowledged in subsequent Spider-Man stories.
 McWilliams writes that it "may never be known" whether Trouble represented a genuine attempt to write a new origin story for Spider-Man or was "simply Marvel attempting to attract attention to the new book."
 Jemas' aspirations for Trouble and Epic Comics as parts of a broader sales and marketing strategy for Marvel would never come to pass: by October 2003 his responsibilities within the company had been curtailed significantly, reportedly because Marvel chief creative officer Avi Arad believed his "made-you-look" marketing strategy was hindering efforts to pitch Marvel properties to Hollywood studios.

-Trouble has never been reprinted in a serial format and has never been made available on any of Marvel's digital distribution platforms.
+Trouble has only been reprinted once in 2011 and has never been made available on any of Marvel's digital distribution platforms but is available on the kindle app.
 The series has been cited alongside X-Men: Misfits and Sentinel as being a precursor to the young adult graphic novel line launched by DC Comics.